HuMoN-Research-Lab/BlenderQualisysMocapDemo/README.md

 ### 7. Add bones to your armature object

+Create a function that will add a bone to your new armature!
+We want the bone to connect two markers, since the markers are located at joints so we set one end of the bone (bone head) location to be "empty1" and the other end of the bone (bone tail) location to be "empty2"

   ```python
 #adds child bone given corresponding parent and empty
 #bone tail will appear at the location of empty